-The Town of Cumberland's winter parking ban (Per Traffic Ordinance Article XIV– Sec.14-7) is now in effect until April 1st.
+The Town of Cumberland's winter parking ban (Per Traffic Ordinance Article XIV– Sec.14-7) is in effect from November 15th until April 1st.
 Parking is prohibited on all public roads and streets between midnight and 7am, as well as during any snow/ice event.

 Broken mailbox posts may happen during a snow storm, even though our plow drivers are warned to take all precautions to avoid striking them with the wing of the plow.

 Some tips on placement of mailboxes that will help to minimize the chance of damage:

 - Mailboxes should be installed at least 42 inches high to provide clearance for the plow wing as shown in the picture below on the left.
 We recommend the use of an extended arm type of post with a free-swinging suspended mailbox as shown on the picture to the right.
 This allows snowplows to sweep near or under boxes without damage to supports and provides easy access to the boxes by carrier and customers.